Degrees Offered:

 Sample Curriculum

 Engineering physics blends concepts from engineering, physics, and math in an effort to bridge the gap between theoretical science and practical engineering.
-Engineering physicists focus on research and development, design, and analysis, often specializing in frontier areas of engineering including nanotechnology, quantum devices, ultra-fast lasers, adaptive optics, cryogenic electronics, computer simulation of physical systems, solar cells, magnetic storage technology, micro-mechanical systems, and molecular electronics.
+Engineering physicists focus on research and development, design, and analysis, often specializing in frontier areas of engineering including quantum computing, nanotechnology, quantum sensing devices, ultra-fast lasers, adaptive optics, solar cells, magnetic storage technology, micro-mechanical systems, and molecular electronics.

-The physics department at CU-Boulder offers award-winning programs, well-established and knowledgeable faculty, and an unmatched educational experience.
-The department is ranked among the Top 10 physics departments at public universities and among the top 20 universities overall for graduate-level physics programs by the National Research Council.
+CU Boulder’s Department of Physics offers award-winning programs, well-established and knowledgeable faculty, and an unmatched educational experience.
+The department is ranked among the top 10 physics departments at public universities and among the top 20 universities overall for graduate-level physics programs by the National Research Council.

-The department also took top honors for its atomic/molecular/optical physics program, which tied with MIT’s in the 2012 edition of Best Graduate Schools published by U.S. News & World Report.
-Three CU-Boulder professors have won the Nobel Prize for Physics, including Carl Wieman and Eric Cornell in 2001 for the world’s first Bose-Einstein condensate, and John Hall in 2005 for his contributions to the development of laser-based precision spectroscopy.
+The department is also ranked as the best public institution in atomic, molecular, and optical physics, according to the 2023 edition of Best Graduate Schools published by U.S. News & World Report.
+Four CU Boulder professors have won the Nobel Prize for Physics, including Carl Wieman and Eric Cornell in 2001 for the world’s first Bose-Einstein condensate, John Hall in 2005 for his contributions to the development of laser-based precision spectroscopy, and David Wineland in 2012 for ground-breaking experimental methods that enable measuring and manipulation of individual quantum systems.

-Research is a fundamental part of our graduate curriculum, and it provides an excellent opportunity for undergraduate students to gain hands-on experience in the field.
-Through the Undergraduate Research Opportunities Program (UROP), and the summer Research Experience for Undergraduates (REU) program on the CU-Boulder campus, physics students enjoy ample opportunity to participate in the fascinating, cutting-edge research that the department and its various research partners conduct.
+Research is a fundamental part of our curriculum, and it provides an excellent opportunity for undergraduate students to gain hands-on experience in the field.
+Through the Undergraduate Research Opportunities Program (UROP) and the summer Research Experience for Undergraduates (REU) program on the CU Boulder campus, engineering physics students enjoy ample opportunity to participate in the fascinating, cutting-edge research that the department and its various research partners conduct.

 Other areas of interest include the physics of nuclei, both low- and high-energy plasmas, and an exciting thrust into the behavior of ultrafast laser pulses and the response of atoms, molecules, and solids to such novel light sources.
 Novel studies of physico-chemical reactivity are also under way at temperatures a mere whisper above absolute zero.
 The burgeoning subjects of biophysics and nanoscience continue to thrive and grow here, along with energy science, geophysics, physics education research, and other interdisciplinary fields.

-Among the department’s key partners are these federal laboratories, located both on and off campus: JILA Center for Atomic Molecular and Optical Physics, the National Institute for Standards and Technology, and the National Renewable Energy Laboratory.
+Among the department’s key partners are several national labs and institutes, located both on and off campus including JILA, LASP, the National Institute for Standards and Technology, and the National Renewable Energy Laboratory.

-Engineering physics graduates are employed at Ascent Solar Technologies, AP Engineering and Construction Services, Boulder Environmental Sciences and Technologies, the Cooperative Institute for Research in Environmental Sciences, and the CU Laboratory for Atmospheric and Space Physics, among other organizations.
+Engineering physics graduates are employed at Ball Aerospace, Lockheed Martin, Ascent Solar Technologies, Quantinuum, Atom Computing, the Cooperative Institute for Research in Environmental Sciences, and the CU Laboratory for Atmospheric and Space Physics, among other national labs and organizations.

 Many also go onto graduate school.
-About 20 percent of CU-Boulder engineering bachelor’s graduates (college-wide) continue onto graduate school, gaining admittance to top schools such as MIT, Princeton, Harvard, Cornell, Stanford, University of California Berkeley, and the University of Texas at Austin.
+About one-third of CU Boulder engineering physics graduates continue onto graduate school, gaining admittance to top schools such as MIT, Princeton, Harvard, Cornell, Stanford, University of California Berkeley, and the University of Texas at Austin.

-Students who graduate with a bachelor's degree in engineering physics and pursue employment in the engineering or information technology sectors can expect to earn an average salary between $40,000 and $62,000, according to the American Institute of Physics.
+Students who graduate with a bachelor's degree in engineering physics and pursue employment in STEM positions in the private sector can expect to earn an average salary between $50,000 and $75,000, according to the American Institute of Physics.